 How to Raise Funds for a New Nonprofit Organization

-One tried-and-true rule of fundraising is that people give money to people they know and causes they care about.
-Making a contribution to a new nonprofit is an expression of trust.
+One tried-and-true rule of nonprofit fundraising is that people give money to people they know.
+They also give money to causes they care about.
+However, making a contribution is an expression of trust.
 That means the likeliest contributors to a new nonprofit organization are people and agencies that know and admire its founders and their work.

-We asked some people who founded organizations how and when they got their first sources of income.
+After asking some people who founded organizations how and when they got their first sources of income, they reported different things.
 One invited 20 people to her house and, after a convincing pitch and some good wine, got most of them to write checks.

 Another noticed a city department’s neglect of small city parks after budget cutbacks and, by knocking on local politicians’ doors, secured a city grant to involve volunteers in park cleanup days.